 The data will also likely be used in maps.
 See the 'Mapping and visualization' section of the help for topics related to map making in ArcMap.

-Geodatabase data can also be accessed through ArcGIS services.
-See Make your data accessible to ArcGIS Server for information on what you must do to access database servers from an ArcGIS Server site.
+Geodatabase data can also be accessed through ArcGIS web services.
+See Make your data accessible to ArcGIS Server in the ArcGIS Enterprise help for information on what you must do to access database servers from an ArcGIS Server site.